Nonprofit Advocacy: What it is and How it Works

 All nonprofits strive to find more ways to engage their supporters and offer opportunities for advocates to show their support.
 It’s age-old nonprofit stress: you need more supporters, and you need more opportunities for your current supporters to get involved.

 Some of the most successful fundraising programs involve lifelong, ongoing support from donors.
 Many of these sustainers started by buying into the philosophical mission of an organization rather than with a donation.
 These casual and sideline supporters are the ones that come to an event as a “plus one” or volunteer to help at a community drive or event.
 Recognize that support for what it is—donations of time and effort—and nurture them accordingly.
+Use your year-end giving campaign to highlight the good you do to increase the need for your work.

 Advocacy offers another easy way supporters can get involved without involving their wallets.
 You can: